jlink/property-based-testing-in-kotlin/docs/README.md

 ## Summary

+Property-based testing is a cool tool to enhance and partially replace example-based testing.
+Generating domain-specific objects is as important as coming up with good properties to check.

-Property-based testing is a cool tool to enhance and partially replace example-based testing. jqwik, which originally is a Java library, now comes with a Kotlin module to make its use with Kotlin smooth and comfortable.
+jqwik, which originally is a Java library, now comes with a Kotlin module to make its use with Kotlin smooth and comfortable.